Source: Wilshire Associates

 Release: Wilshire Indexes

 The total market indexes are total market returns, which do include reinvested dividends.
+The designation Full Cap for an index signifies a float adjusted market capitalization that includes shares of stock not considered available to "ordinary" investors.
 Copyright, 2016, Wilshire Associates Incorporated.
 Reprinted with permission.
 For more information about the various indexes, visit Wilshire Associates.

 Wilshire Associates, Wilshire 5000 Total Market Full Cap Index [WILL5000INDFC], retrieved from FRED, Federal Reserve Bank of St. Louis; https://fred.stlouisfed.org/series/WILL5000INDFC, March 25, 2023.

 Source: Federal Reserve Bank of Atlanta